starkindustry/snakes-in-a-cloud/README.md

 ```

 Using this method I was able to successfully trigger a scale up of the environment as well as create an alarm.

+## Monitoring, SLIs, and SLOs
+This environment is deploying a web application and so the most important metrics I would consider in that realm are:
+1. Availabililty of the application
+2. Response time of the application
+3. Error rate of the application

+For these metrics, I would likely elect to use a synthetic monitoring tool through services like AWS, NewRelic, or
+DataDog.
+This way I can monitor valid endpoints, get uptime stats, see response times, and aggregate the data to be able
+to get a clear picture of how are performing in comparison to our defined SLOs.

+From an operational health perspective, this is all built on EC2 instances within a load-balanced and auto-scaled
+environment.
+With regard to the infrastructure, I'd be interested in monitoring statistics about the instances
+themselves.
+Some examples:

+1. CPU utilization
+2. Memory utilization
+3. Disk usage
+4. Logs

+These metrics and logs are easily obtainable from AWS directly via CloudWatch and CloudTrail and can be monitored
+directly or shipped and integrated with another third-party service in order provide observability about the system.